-As 31 December 2021, total funds stood at £802,135.
-Of this, £565,006 represents free reserves available (including investments) to the Branch, equivalent to more than 18 month's current expenditure.
+As 31 December 2022, total funds stood at £678,610.
+Of this, £585,252 represents free reserves available (including investments) to the Branch, equivalent to more than 15 month's current expenditure.
 The Branch aims to ensure that the financial reserves at any one time would cover at least twelve months predicted expenditure.
 This is to protect the Branch from fluctuations in income in order that levels of service provided for the welfare of local animals may be maintained in the event of a reduction in incoming resources.
 Reserves, in this context, means funds that are freely available for the Branch's general purposes after all commitments have been met and excludes fixed assets.
-Of the free reserves mentioned above, the trustees have designated the investment portfolio of £473,218 towards the long term aim of providing a new Centre with additional facilities for the rehoming of dogs should funding allow.